Faculty & Staff

 - Locate and contact all participants as quickly as possible to ascertain their well-being and to coordinate an immediate emergency response plan.
 (Be aware that, depending on the situation, you may or may not be able to gather the participants together in a group.)
 Advise participants that the university will inform their emergency contacts of their safety as soon as possible, but that they too should try to notify their parents, guardians, and emergency contacts of their safety and whereabouts.

-- When you have done all that you can reasonably do to ensure the well-being of participants and to get a sense of the danger, immediately contact SFU Campus Security through its 24/7 emergency line (1-778-782-4500) with as much detailed information as possible so that the university’s response procedure can be set in motion.
+- When you have done all that you can reasonably do to ensure the well-being of participants and to get a sense of the danger, immediately contact International SOS (1-215-942-8478) with as much detailed information as possible so that the university’s response procedure can be set in motion.

 - Take immediate steps to gather more information about the problem and assess the situation using all in-country resources available.
 Consult with the host partner, other study abroad providers, Canadian enterprises in the area, local authorities, the media, and so on.